MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/queue-class.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, kuyruğa göre uyarlanan taban kapsayıcının `value_type` için bir eş anladır.
+Tür, `value_type` kuyruğa göre uyarlanan taban kapsayıcının eşanlamlısıdır.

 ### <a name="example"></a>Örnek